 In small groups, the students should show each other their shapes and then devise a story or situation where some or all of those movements and shapes might fit.
 They can interpret the shapes and movements literally or abstractly, adding sounds or words if they wish.
 The exercise can be used on its own or applied as a technique for approaching a story or theme that the group is working on.

 In devising, students should be encouraged to explore all the elements of theatre including mime, movement, stillness, sound, music and lighting.
 Experiment with staging, including theatre in the round, traverse and thrust as well as the use of different levels.

 For devising longer pieces, it can be helpful to use a tape-recorder, video or stills camera to record an archive – you never know when a particular scene, character or idea might be useful.
 However do be aware that watching video footage of improvisations can be soul-destroying for the performers and so should perhaps be left to the director!

 Finally ensure that you and your students have ample opportunities to see some of the best contemporary devised work by companies such as Complicite, Filter, Frantic Assembly, Improbable or Kneehigh Theatre.
-Below is a video about a one-day course on devising theatre with David Farmer in 2011 - and don't forget about our November 2013 course with John Wright.
+Below is a video about a one-day course on devising theatre with David Farmer in 2011 – and don’t forget about our Devising course with John Wright.